SEG-UNIBE/cdv-explorer/doc.md

 #### Word List Section
 - **`word_list`**: A dictionary of words extracted from the raw content of the BIP file (excluding stop words).
 Each word is a key, and its frequency is the value, sorted in descending order of frequency.

+## viz_app.py
+Once you downloaded ```main.py```, you can run ```viz_app.py```.
+It will create a dash app, which you can look at in your browser through the IP ```http://127.0.0.1:8050/```.
+It creates a visualization of all the BIPs and color-codes the status of each BIP.
+The sizes correspond to the amount of unique contributors, the more contributors, the larger the dot.
+You can filter for different statuses, enlargen the relative size of all the dots, hover over all the dots to see some more specifications.
+At the bottom of the page, you can look at a wordcloud of all the displayed BIPs.

 # Todo
 ### General
 - [ ] Required / Used BIPS might also appear in the text of the BIP instead of the intended field in the preamble.
 Search via LLM through content of bips for such cases.